thelabnyc/wagtail_blog/README.md

 4. `python manage.py migrate`
 5. Override [templates](/blog/templates/blog/) as needed.

+## Extending

+Wagtail blog features abstract base models.
+If you want to change functionality you may extend this models from `blog.abstract` and use them how you'd like.
+Do not add `blog` to your INSTALLED_APPS if you do this.
+You'll need to create your own logic to gather context variables.
+See blog/models.py for an example of this.
+Wagtail blog doesn't support any way to "drop in" the blog app and just make minor changes to models.

 # Settings

 - `BLOG_PAGINATION_PER_PAGE` (Default 10) Set to change the number of blogs per page.
 Set to None to disable (useful if using your own pagination implementation).